variousauthors/matching_game/NEXTSTEPS.md

     pulse or like human breathing rather than its current arbitrary values
     - give it that organic feel

+[ ] the board should shift when the first block lands on a new row

 ## BUGS

 [ ] the damage marker is a black line, but the black line extends past the
     grey block.
 This is noticeable when blocks explode nearby.
 Make the line only as ling as the grey block diagonal

+[ ]     game/block.lua:164: in function 'update_block' attempt to index a nil value